Highlights from the Ratings and Financial Report for Las Vegas Sands Corp. (LVS)

 Deutsche Bank gave a rating of “Buy” to LVS, setting the target price at $60 in the report published on January 27th of the current year.

-Volatility was left at 5.51%, however, over the last 30 days, the volatility rate increased by 5.02%, as shares sank -3.35% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -8.98% lower at present.
+Volatility was left at 5.38%, however, over the last 30 days, the volatility rate increased by 4.18%, as shares surge +3.53% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -10.65% lower at present.

 Stock Fundamentals for LVS